CorySimon/pyIAST/docs/index.rst

 Tests
 =====

-This code was tested using pure component Xe and Kr adsorption isotherms in IRMOF-1 to predict the uptake of Xe and Kr at 1 bar in a variety of Xe mole fractions.
+This code was tested using pure-component Xe and Kr adsorption isotherms in IRMOF-1 to predict the uptake of Xe and Kr at 1 bar in a variety of Xe mole fractions.
 The test is displayed in `this IPython notebook <https://github.com/CorySimon/IAST/blob/master/test/test.ipynb>`_, and the files are in the `/test` directory.

 **TL;DR** The following plot shows the simulated Xe/Kr adsorption (points) using binary grand-canonical Monte Carlo simulations against the IAST prediction from pure-component adsorption isotherms (solid lines).